Disputing Google LSA Leads: What Counts, What Doesn't, and What to Do Next

 - Select the reason like Existing customer or Not a new job inquiry.

-Add a short note.
+- Add a short note explaining why.
 Example:

 Caller was an existing customer asking to speak with their project manager regarding an ongoing project.